PyVRP/VRPLIB/README.md

 This section contains additional notes about the `vrplib` package.

 ## Instance formats
-`vrplib` currently supports the two VRP instance formats:
+Currently, two VRP instance formats are supported:
 - **VRPLIB**: this format is most commonly used for Capacitated Vehicle Routing Problem (CVRP) instances.
 See the [X-n101-k25](http://vrp.atd-lab.inf.puc-rio.br/media/com_vrp/instances/X/X-n101-k25.vrp) instance for an example.
-VRPLIB is an extension of the TSPLIB95 format.
-Additional information about this format can be found [here](  http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/tsp95.pdf) and [here]( http://webhotel4.ruc.dk/~keld/research/LKH-3/LKH-3_REPORT.pdf).
+VRPLIB is an extension of the [TSPLIB95](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/tsp95.pdf) format.
+Additional information about the VRPLIB format can be found [here]( http://webhotel4.ruc.dk/~keld/research/LKH-3/LKH-3_REPORT.pdf).
-- **Solomon**: this format was used to introduce the Solomon instances [1] for the Vehicle Routing Problem with Time Window (VRPTW) and also the Homberger and Gehring [2] instances.
+- **Solomon**: this format was used to introduce the Solomon instances for the Vehicle Routing Problem with Time Window (VRPTW) and also the extended instance set by Homberger and Gehring.
 See the [C101](http://vrp.atd-lab.inf.puc-rio.br/media/com_vrp/instances/Solomon/C101.txt) instance for an example.

 ## How instances are parsed
 `vrplib` parses an instance and returns a dictionary of keyword-value pairs.
 There are two types of instance data:
 - Problem specifications, which may contain metadata or problem-specific information such as the max number of vehicles.
 - Problem data, which are often arrays of values describing, for example, customer service times and time windows.

-## On parsing distances
+### On parsing distances
 The `vrplib` library tries to follow the instance specifications as strictly as possible to compute the distances.

 For VRPLIB instances, the distances computation is determined by the `EDGE_WEIGHT_TYPE` and possibly the `EDGE_WEIGHT_FORMAT` specifications.
 We currently support two categories of edge weight types: